Great to have you here, Rush Limbaugh, the Excellence in Broadcasting Network, where we meet and surpass all audience expectations on a daily basis.

 There are going to be people, if Trump is the nominee, there are going to be Republican establishment types hoping that he quits in October.

-It's never gonna go away.
+It's never going to go away.

 Don't forget Bill Clinton.